-The <xfa:datasets> element of the XFA, comprising <xfa:data> elements, can be conserved in a PDF/A-2 conforming file by storing its data stream as a value in a names tree that itself is the value of the XFAResources key of the Names dictionary of the document catalog dictionary.
+The < xfa:datasets > element of the XFA, comprising < xfa:data > elements, can be conserved in a PDF/A-2 or PDF/A-3 conforming file by storing its data stream as a value in a names tree that itself is the value of the XFAResources key of the Names dictionary of the document catalog dictionary.

-A conforming reader shall not use any value in the names tree associated with XFAResources for rendering.
+A conforming reader should not use any value in the names tree associated with XFAResources for rendering.